keu/docs/astro/cli/astro-deployment-variable-update.md

 ---
-sidebar_label: "astrocloud deployment variable update"
+sidebar_label: "astro deployment variable update"
-title: "astrocloud deployment variable update"
+title: "astro deployment variable update"
-id: astrocloud-deployment-variable-update
+id: astro-deployment-variable-update
-description: Reference documentation for astrocloud deployment variable update.
+description: Reference documentation for astro deployment variable update.
 ---

 ## Description

-For a given Deployment on Astro, use `astrocloud deployment variable update` to update the value of an existing environment variable via the Astro CLI.
+For a given Deployment on Astro, use `astro deployment variable update` to update the value of an existing environment variable via the Astro CLI.
 To do so, you can either:

 - Manually enter a new `--value` in your command line for a given `--key`, or
 - Modify the value of one or more environment variables in a `.env` file and load that file with `--load`.